Boosting fish habitat for anglers and the environment

 Adding habitat also helps optimise the return to anglers from annual stockings of Murray cod, grown at the Victorian Fisheries Authority’s Snobs Creek hatchery.
 More than 135,000 Murray cod fingerlings have been stocked into the lower Mitta Mitta River since 2012.

 The four new fish habitat projects are funded through recreational fishing licence fees and are part of the 2017-18 Recreational Fishing Licence Large Grants Program.
-The program complements the Labor Government’s Target One Million plan, which is investing a record $46 million to grow participation in the much-loved past time.
+The program complements the State Government’s Target One Million plan, which is investing a record $46 million to grow participation in the much-loved past time.

 Quotes attributable to Minister for Agriculture Jaala Pulford